Chart Color Schemes

 The level of residential development activity in Plenty - Yarrambat is very low in comparison to the average area assessed nationally by AreaSearch

-Plenty - Yarrambat averaged approximately 22 new dwelling approvals annually over the past five financial years ending June 2021, totalling 113 homes.
-As of May 2026, 5 approvals have been recorded in this financial year.
-The population has decreased during this period, yet housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.
-New homes are being built at an average construction cost value of $763,000, suggesting a focus on the premium segment with upmarket properties.
+Plenty - Yarrambat has averaged approximately 22 new dwelling approvals annually over the past five financial years, totalling 113 homes.
+As of FY-26 so far, 7 approvals have been recorded.
+The population has fallen during this period, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+New homes are being built at an average expected construction cost value of $763,000, indicating a focus on the premium segment with upmarket properties.

-This fiscal year has seen $13.8 million in commercial approvals, reflecting moderate levels of commercial development.
-Compared to Greater Melbourne, Plenty - Yarrambat has similar development levels per capita, maintaining market balance consistent with the broader area.
-However, these levels are lower than national averages, possibly indicating market maturity and potential development constraints.
-Ninety-five percent of new developments consist of standalone homes, while 5% are medium or high-density housing, preserving the area's low-density nature and attracting space-seeking buyers.
+In FY-26, $13.8 million in commercial approvals have been registered, demonstrating moderate levels of commercial development.
+Compared to Greater Melbourne, Plenty - Yarrambat has similar development levels per person, maintaining market balance consistent with the broader area.
+This level is lower than nationally, suggesting market maturity and possible development constraints.
+New development consists of 95% standalone homes and 5% medium and high-density housing, preserving the area's low density nature and attracting space-seeking buyers.

-With an estimated 703 people per dwelling approval, it reflects a quiet, low-activity development environment.
-By 2041, Plenty - Yarrambat is projected to grow by approximately 2,170 residents (based on AreaSearch's latest quarterly estimate).
-At current development rates, housing supply may struggle to keep pace with population growth, potentially increasing buyer competition and supporting price increases.
+The estimated population count per dwelling approval is 703 people, reflecting its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Plenty - Yarrambat is expected to grow by 2,167 residents through to 2041.
+At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development